 education, television, movies, rock

-music, video games, magazines, websites, and chatrooms to highjack the moral
+music, video games, magazines, and social networking to highjack the moral

 development of your children?
 Ding!
 YOU HAVE LOST

 of these little ones who believe in me to sin, it would be better for him

 to have a great millstone hung around his neck and to be drowned in the depths

 of the sea.